 Frank has long been a liberal lightning rod and is the highest-profile member of the state's all-Democratic House delegation.
 His announcement follows the decision of another Massachusetts representative, John Olver, a member of the House Appropriations panel, not to seek re-election.

-Add to those impending departures the death of Sen. Edward Kennedy in 2009 and the state's loss of a House seat in the
+Add to those impending departures the death of Sen.

 While the state's senior senator, John Kerry, has a powerful perch as chairman of the Senate Foreign Relations Committee and often serves as a troubleshooter across the globe for the Obama administration, there's been plenty of speculation that if Obama wins re-election, Kerry could be tapped to succeed Secretary of State Hillary Rodham Clinton.